Skip to main content

 Chapter Twenty-Seven: Resurrection

 Abhaya was unsure of where they were going as Swadhin drove them towards Kashipur.
-It was at the break of dawn and although the sun was not yet visible on the horizon the sky was clearer and the birds chirped on the trees on either side of the road.
+It was at the break of dawn, and although the sun was not yet visible on the horizon, the sky was clearer and the birds chirped in the trees on either side of the road.
 The shadows of the night were slowly disappearing into the light of dawn.
 She eyed him, unsure of his driving skills but too intimidated by the seriousness of his face to question him.
 The car came to a halt at the mission as Abhaya read the board with a frown.
 Why were they here?
 Abhaya could not tell why she was scared.

 She watched Swadhin take his bag of equipment out and open her side of the door for her in silence.
 Abhaya stepped out of the car, drew the Ghomta over her head and followed him inside the premises.
-The sun was now a bright red ball in the horizon and she could see the school at a distance.
+The sun was now a bright red ball on the horizon, and she could see the school at a distance.
 He turned left and she followed him into a house with a courtyard in the middle and two storeys of rooms surrounding it.
 On the other end of the courtyard was a back door.
-Hearing footsteps, one of the doors to her left opened and Mohini peeped out of her chamber.
+Hearing footsteps, one of the doors to her left opened, and Mohini peeped out of her chamber.

-The chamber Abhaya was guided to was dark and small and a lamp flickered in a corner.
-Before Abhaya could adjust her eyes to the darkness she spotted Sharat on the bedspread on the floor.
-He appeared to be in a deep sleep with a sheet over his body placed neatly.
+The chamber Abhaya was guided to was dark and small, and a lamp flickered in a corner.
+Before Abhaya could adjust her eyes to the darkness, she spotted Sharat on the bedspread on the floor.
+He appeared to be in a deep sleep with a sheet over his body, placed neatly.
 Abhaya gasped.
 “Is he… dead?”
 Her throat was dry as she spotted the blood-stained clothes bundled on the floor.
-Before Mohini could answer her, Abhaya heard a loud gasp in the other corner of the room and before she could make sense of the person who embraced her, the woman spoke.
+Before Mohini could answer her, Abhaya heard a loud gasp in the other corner of the room, and before she could make sense of the person who embraced her, the woman spoke.

 “Abhaya, you are alive.”
 The woman sobbed.
 Abhaya’s heart raced.
-Her throat was dry and her vision blurred.
+Her throat was dry, and her vision blurred.
 She embraced the woman back with surprise.
 “Didi?”
 Abhaya broke out of her embrace and stared at her like she could not believe her eyes.
-Kalyani’s curly hair fell to her shoulders, Abhaya had almost forgotten how Didi looked with her curls, her saree was a shade of light blue, and she wore a pair of earrings.
+Kalyani’s curly hair fell to her shoulders.
+Abhaya had almost forgotten how Didi looked with her curls; her saree was a shade of light blue, and she wore a pair of earrings.
 Abhaya stared at the resurrected life of her sister and sobbed.
 “How are you here?”

 Kalyani seemed to be suddenly agitated.
 “Who brought you here?”
 She looked suspicious.
 “Did you bring the police?”